Week 1: Exercises#

 Question c#

-Conclude that it always can be assumed that quadratic forms of the type \(q(\pmb{x}) = \pmb{x}^T A \pmb{x} + \pmb{b}^T \pmb{x} + c\) are given by a symmetric matrix \(A\).
+Conclude that it is always possible to define quadratic forms of the type \(q(\pmb{x}) = \pmb{x}^T A \pmb{x} + \pmb{b}^T \pmb{x} + c\) using a symmetric matrix \(A\).